Vyral/base-template/_posts/2021-09-30-4-reasons-there-are-few-homes-available.md

 **3\.
 Some transactions are done off-market.** Since many still have concerns about COVID, instead of listing their homes to the general market, some homeowners have been selling off-market to avoid having all those people coming through their homes for showings.
 When homes are sold off-market, they don’t enter the MLS.

 **4\.
-Investors are looking for rental properties.** The reason investors are looking for long-term rentals that they can improve in value is that interest rates are currently low.
+Investors are looking for rental properties.** Investors are looking for long-term rentals that they can improve in value because interest rates are currently low.
 They’re looking for ways to increase their returns, and the properties they buy are also sometimes purchased off-market.

 If you or someone you know is looking to buy in this market, know that it is challenging right now.
 However, we can reach out to potential sellers to find you off-market properties.
 If you have any questions about buying a home or the market in general, reach out to us via phone or email.
 We’d love to be a resource for you.